It’s been a long while since I blogged publicly. I have all of these posts in the queue or in drafts but it doesn’t feel right to post them now.

 Embracing silence is also new.
 There’s a lot of noise from asking too many people’s opinions and advice about certain matters that I didn’t trust myself on.
 I’m learning to cut out the noise and listen to myself instead of others, and that involves isolating myself a bit.

 So the blog died.
 And the newsletter and social media promotion.
 I started a YouTube Channel I honestly didn’t really tell anyone about—I just didn’t feel like it, honestly.

 And that’s weird, but it also means where my energy was a month ago is not where it is now.
 There’s only one person running the FIVE12 show here, and I need to balance and juggle appropriately.

-I guess the question should be asked: will the blog be revived?
-I honestly hope so.
+So the question is, will the blog continue?
 I hope one day I get so inspired to write about branding and design, about what it’s like to find a wellness balance between mental and physical health.
 If it’s real, I want to share it, because building community is what blogging is about, no?

 So maybe the blog didn’t die-it took a break.
 But it’ll be back…it’s coming back.